awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ## Using async/await

-Read the
+See
-[Migrating to Version 3.5 of the AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-v35.html) topic for details.
+[Migrating to Version 3.5 of the AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-v35.html) for details.

 ## Before you write any code

-Read the
+See
-[Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) topic in the Amazon DynamoDB Developer Guide for information about moving from a relational database to Amazon DynamoDB.
+[Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) in the Amazon DynamoDB Developer Guide for information about moving from a relational database to Amazon DynamoDB.

 **IMPORTANT**